HyunwooP/spring_boot_api_gateway_server/README.md

 3. Inspect the endpoint and associate it with the corresponding server's host.
    (If not applicable, the request is not made to each server.)
 4. By using a circuit breaker, failure is prevented.
+5. By using a rate limiter, Limit up to 500 requests per 10 seconds to control traffic per api
-5. If you run jvm as a docker container, do docker build & run.
+6. If you run jvm as a docker container, do docker build & run.

 ## Author
 ```